dailyLi/yelp_da/README.md

 ## Tasks

 - Identify the polarity (positive or negative) of Yelp reviews using machine learning techniques, specifically, NLP sentiment analysis with Keras.
-- Extract keywords and key features from positive and negative reviews using word cloud.
+- Extract keywords and key features from positive and negative reviews using word cloud and SVM regression.

 ## Data set
 - ### Yelp reviews polarity dataset